Trading Regulation in Estonia (2026): Retail Safety Guide

 - Find the license number on the broker's site.

-- Verify it on the official registry: Finantsinspektsioon’s supervised entities lists and the EU/EEA registers (e.g., ESMA/EBA cross-references where applicable).
+- Verify it on the official registry: Finantsinspektsioon’s public register (and, where relevant, EU/EEA passporting disclosures).

 - Cross-check the regulated entity name (legal name vs brand name).